aantron/ocaml.org/data/planet/ocamlpro/improving-tezos-storage--gitlab-branch-for-testers.md

 </blockquote>
 <p>Fabrice Le Fessant (10 February 2019 at 15 h 47 min):</p>
 <blockquote>
 <p>By default, garbage collection will keep 9 cycles of blocks (~36000 blocks).
 If you have fewer blocks, or if you are using Irontez on a former Tezos database, and fewer than 9 cycles have been stored in Irontez, nothing will happen.
-If you want to force a garbage collection, you should tell Irontez to keep fewer block (but more than 100, that&rsquo;s the minimum that we enforce):</p>
+If you want to force a garbage collection, you should tell Irontez to keep fewer block (but more than 100, that’s the minimum that we enforce):</p>
-<p>~/tezos/tezos-client rpc get &lsquo;/storage/context/gc?keep=120&rsquo;</p>
+<p>~/tezos/tezos-client rpc get ‘/storage/context/gc?keep=120’</p>
 <p>should trigger a GC if the node has been running on Irontez for at least 2 hours.</p>
 </blockquote>
 <p>AppaDude (10 February 2019 at 16 h 04 min):</p>